ComputeCanada/magic_castle/README.md

 **default value**: `1`

-`nb_mgmt` defines how many management node instances will be created.
+Defines how many management node instances will be created.

 This variable can be modified at any point of your cluster lifetime.
 Terraform will manage the creation or destruction of the virtual machines